OogieOrange/project-1-karate-koi/README.md

 <br>

+- All links and buttons available through the website have been tested and act as they are supposed to.
-The site have been tested and supported on following browsers,
+- The website have been tested to respond and adapt to screen size.

 <br>

-On desktop,
+The site have been tested and is supported on following browsers (on desktop),

 - Safari
 - Chrome